 Method

 This study received institutional approval from the Colorado Multiple Institutional Review Board as a retrospective, de-identified chart review study.
-Initial data was collected as part of program evaluations.
+Initial data was collected as part of program evaluation.

 Participants

 Participants consisted of 402 patients (ages 14 to 21 years) from the following three units in a large Children’s Hospital: Adolescent Day Treatment (ADT), Adolescent Inpatient Psychiatric Unit (APU), and the Eating Disorders Unit (EDU).
 ADT is a day treatment program for adolescents 13 to 18 years old that do not require 24-hour care, but need rigorous evaluation and treatment.
 Conversely, APU is an inpatient program for adolescents 13 to 18 years old with severe psychiatric symptoms, who may be harmful to themselves or others.
 Finally, the EDU offers inpatient and partial hospitalization for 9 to 21 year old patients with any form of eating disorder.
 The number of patients included in this study from the ADT, APU, and EDU are 139, 169, and 94, respectively.